 When to apply?

 Applications may be submitted from January 15th until October 31st .
-The application must be submitted at least two months before the scheduled research visit.
+The application must be submitted at least 35 days before the scheduled research visit.

 When is it possible to travel?

 For administrative reasons research visits can take place only after March 10th and must end by December 31st.

 As specified in the on-line application, the following data are required:

 - Letter of invitation by the Italian project coordinator mentioning the dates of the research visit (uploaded as pdf file)

 - Authorisation of the foreign coordinator (if the applying person is not the project coordinator)

 - Short programme of the activities planned during the research visit